 But it was the rest of his oration to the court that proved disquieting.

 His speech discussed the rights and wrongs of the criminal court process and its impact on other African States.
-It noted the coercive input of American President George Bush in ensuring that Nigeria surrendered former President Charles Taylor to the court.
+In his speech he noted the coercive input of American President George Bush.
+Because it was the President who ensured that Nigeria surrendered former President Charles Taylor to the court.

 And his speech also detailed the American security backgrounds of many, if not most, of the prosecution team.
 Quite bizarre CIA affiliations if he’s to be believed.